gopika-syam/BasicRecommendationSystem/README.md

 # BasicRecommendationSystem
-Basic recommendation system implementation in Python to determine the top 10 similar movies with cosine similarity and tf-idf vectorizer
+Basic recommendation system implementation in Python to determine the top 10 similar movies with cosine similarity and tf-idf vectorizer.

+Please unzip the csv file.